Elvis10ten/notes/src/2025-1a-intro-algorithm.md

 The <mark class="mark-blue">asymptotic</mark> efficiency of an algorithm is concerned with how the running time of an algorithm increases with the size of the input in the <mark class="mark-yellow">limit</mark>, as the size of the input increases without bound.

-Usually, an algorithm that is asymptotically more efficient is the best choice for all but <mark class="mark-pink">very small inputs</mark>.
+Usually, an algorithm that is asymptotically more efficient is the best choice for all but <mark class="mark-purple">very small inputs</mark>.

 ### The three common asymptotic notations
 The asymptotic notations described below are designed to characterize functions in general.
 The function can denote